-Item (i) should present no problem to a local parish as 100% of expenditures are for the advancement of religion and other charitable activities beneficial to the community as a whole.
+Item (i) should present no problem to a local church/parish as 100% of expenditures are for the advancement of religion and other charitable activities beneficial to the community as a whole.
 Accordingly, at least the stipulated percentage of the prior year's donations will be spent on charitable activities.

-It would also be unusual for item (ii) to apply to a local parish as the expenditures for local purposes will generally far outweigh amounts transferred.
+It would also be unusual for item (ii) to apply to a local church/parish as the expenditures for local purposes will generally far outweigh amounts transferred to qualified.

-IMPORTANT NOTICE
+IMPORTANT

 Failure to file the annual Registered Charity Information Return T3010 is the most common cause of revocation of registered status.
-Once it has lost its registration, a charity can no longer issue tax receipts to acknowledge donations.
-There are a number of resources to help you complete an annual return including the Canada Revenue Agency guide and the synod office.
+Once it has lost its registration, charities can no longer issue tax receipts to acknowledge donations.
+There are a number of resources to help you complete them including the Canada Revenue Agency guide and the Synod Office.